pcoet/pcoet.github.io/_posts/2020-06-16-go-quickstart.md

 ## Create a project

-If you plan to host your project on GitHub, you probably want to start by creating a Go project there and cloning it.
+If you're creating a new project, you can start by creating and cloning a new GitHub repo.
 Alternatively, you can create the project root locally, replacing **myproj** with whatever name you want for your project:

     mkdir myproj && cd myproj

-Once you've cloned or created the new project, create a new module in the root directory as shown below, replacing **myuser** and **myproj** with your GitHub user and the name of the repo:
+Once you've cloned the repo or created the directory, create a new module in the root directory as shown below, replacing **myuser** and **myproj** with your GitHub user and the name of the repo:

     go mod init github.com/myuser/myproj